jesse-ai/docs/docs/backtest.md

 ## TradingView

 This feature is useful for those who use [TradingView](https://www.tradingview.com) for their chart needs.
-Add the `--tradingview` flag to the backtesting command:
+Add the `--tradingview` flag to the backtest command:

 ```
 jesse backtest 2019-01-01 2019-10-30 --tradingview